Can over 80’s get travel insurance?

 A 2015 study conducted by the National Employment Savings Trust found that 62% of those surveyed who were retired chose traveling as what they most liked to do.

-Travelers over 80 have a higher chance of suffering from medical conditions like cancer or a heart condition and may find it hard to get travel cover at an affordable price, as many policies exclude pre-existing conditions.
+Travelers over-80 have a higher chance of suffering from medical conditions like cancer or heart disease and may find it hard to get travel cover at an affordable price, as many policies exclude pre-existing conditions.

 - No age limits on both single trip and annual multi-trip policies*.

 - Maximum 45 day trip length for each trip on an annual multi-trip policy*.

 - Access to a 24 hour emergency assistance helpline.

 *Providers will vary, so do check the cover limits of the policy you intend to purchase.